Police abolition: Canada

 On April 12, 2020, following the shootings of Eisha Hudson and Jason Collins by the Winnipeg Police Service, James Wilt published an article in Canadian Dimension, arguing that policing was increasing the criminalization of Indigenous Canadians and of the homeless, and that "an institution designed to displace, dispossess, and break apart families and communities in the interests of capital cannot provide 'justice.'"
 Wilt noted how much budget goes to policing and called for the Winnipeg Police to be disbanded and their budget spent on social services.

-Following these incidents, several other deaths involving police officers sparked national outrage and protests across Canada.
-This included the deaths of Regis Korchinski-Paquet, Chantel Moore, Rodney Levi, and Ejaz Ahmed Choudry.
-In their book titled, Disarm, Defund, Dismantle: Police Abolition in Canada, Shiri Pasternak, Abby Standnyk, and Kevin Walby assert that protests in response to these incidents fuelled an active abolitionist movement in Canada.
-However, they also say that "calls for defunding police and dismantling the police should not be seen as new [...]
-Rather, they must be recognized and grounded in the experiences of Black and Indigenous peoples - as well as (and living in intersecting identities with) people of colour, migrants, disabled, poor, mad, and queer people.
-These struggles are also founded in basic struggle for survival in the face of ongoing State and police violence."

-Europe

-Law-enforcement abolition movements in Europe were most notable in the 1970s as the prison abolition movement, but the police abolition movement did not see similar levels of popularity.

 Hong Kong

-During the 2019–2020 Hong Kong protests, the abolition of police was one of the requests by protestors.
+During the 2019–2020 Hong Kong protests, the abolition of the police was one of the requests by protestors.
 The slogan "Disband the Police Force immediately" (解散警隊，刻不容緩) appeared in many areas during the protest.